 Because they’re self-absorbed, narcissists are oblivious to the damage they do to their children, and if they do notice, they are not self-aware enough to care.

 Most narcissists will never know whether they’re on the NPD spectrum or if they have full-blown NPD because most don’t seek treatment.
 They don’t see or acknowledge that they have a problem.
 So, most narcissists have never gotten a professional diagnosis or sought professional assistance.

 It’s important to a narcissist that their ego is kept intact and inflated.
-The “ego” is the part of the mind that arbitrates between the conscious and the unconscious.
-It’s responsible for our sense of self and personal identity.
+The “ego” is the part of the mind that is responsible for our sense of self and personal identity.
 It is the filter through which we see ourselves.
-We tell our egos specific “stories” so we can live with our beliefs about who we are.
+We tell our egos specific “stories” so we can live with our beliefs about who “we are.”

 Narcissists enjoy believing they’re superior to everyone, smarter, and better at everything.
 This is one reason they’re often so defensive and argumentative and are quick to anger.
 If you challenge a narcissist, there will always be repercussions.
 Narcissists need to feel superior and “right” in any situation.
-They don’t experience feelings of remorse.
-Remorsefulness would require the narcissist to feel empathy, and sympathy, and to take responsibility for their actions (Hammond, C. 2018).
-They are not capable of these.
+They don’t feel remorse.
+Remorsefulness would require empathy, and sympathy, and taking responsibility for their actions (Hammond, C. 2018.)
+Narcissists are not capable of these.

 Conscious awareness: Be aware and make conscious choices before acting.
 Self-awareness releases us from making impulsive and potentially damaging decisions.